Smelly Shoe Problems? Here's How to Get Rid of Shoe Odor

 The Best Smelly Shoe Remedies

 Sure, you can leave smelly shoes beside an open window (and we’ve heard that popping your shoes in the freezer overnight can work wonders, too).
-But the most effective method of how to remove smell from shoes is to give them a good clean.
+But the most effective method to remove the smell from shoes is to give them a good clean.

 At Taos, we’ve made it easy thanks to our Curves & Pods® removable footbeds.
 Popular options like Star Burst feature these ultra-comfortable and supportive footbeds.
 No matter where you take them or how hot it gets, you can remove these footbeds and use a quality shoe deodorizer to keep your feet refreshed and re-energized.